Bellagirl-maker/First-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to give credit to Cindy Shin the author of the original design as required by Creative Commons License.
+I would like to give credit to Cindy Shin the author of the original design of Creative Commons License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>